hackingthemarkets/supertrend-crypto-bot/README.md

 - TRX/BNB
 - XRP/BNB

+## Open tasks
+- Parametrize the stategy (supertrend, momentum etc.) so that they can be executed for each market

 ## Special Note
 Special Thanks to Part Time Lary from sharing his knowledge.
 Don't hesistate to support him.